 The setup process is easy to follow and the wallet is also quite user friendly.
 In addition, if you want to store other cryptos such as bitcoin, Litecoin, Dash and Ethereum, they’re supported as well.

-If you only need to store VET tokens for a short period, you may want to consider keeping them in an exchange wallet.
-This is a simple and convenient option but may not be the best option if you require long-term storage.
+If you want to actively trade VeChain tokens, you may need to keep them in an exchange wallet.
+This is a simple and convenient option for the short term, but may not be the best option if you require long-term storage without active trading.

 Cryptocurrency exchanges are an extremely popular target for hackers, and there are numerous examples of user funds being stolen.
 Storing your funds on an exchange also means that you don’t control your private key, so moving your tokens into a secure, private wallet is generally recommended as the best course of action.